TAP 30 (Dexilant 30 mg)

 Pill imprint TAP 30 has been identified as Dexilant 30 mg.

-Dexilant is used in the treatment of gerd; barrett's esophagus; erosive esophagitis and belongs to the drug class proton pump inhibitors.
+Dexilant is used in the treatment of barrett's esophagus; gerd; erosive esophagitis and belongs to the drug class proton pump inhibitors.
 There is no proven risk in humans during pregnancy.
-Dexilant 30 mg is not subject to the Controlled Substances Act.
+Dexilant 30 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: